 - Crepitus.
 Feeling or hearing a clicking, crunching, or popping sound emanating from the hip.
 This is a sign that cartilage has worn away and is not protecting the bones from friction.

 Patients are seen by our specialists in our California-based clinic.
-Diagnosing hip bursitis is completed using a multipronged approach:
+Diagnosing hip labral tear is completed using a multipronged approach:

 - Medical History: Our doctors will ask you about the nature of your hip pain (e.g., when and under what conditions you experience hip pain).
 They will ask about activities, prior surgeries, accidents, and trauma to the hip etc.